Gatow: Gatow airfield

-Today's General-Steinhoff-Kaserne was between 1934 and 1994 home to an airfield, first used by the Luftwaffe as a staff and technical college, Luftkriegsschule II, and then by the Royal Air Force and Army Air Corps as RAF Gatow.
-RAF Gatow has the unlikely distinction of having been home during the Berlin Airlift to the only known operational use of flying boats within central Europe, when the RAF used Short Sunderlands to transport salt from Hamburg to Berlin, landing on the Havelsee lake.
+Gatow was between 1934 and 1994 home to an airfield, first used by the Luftwaffe as a staff and technical college, Luftkriegsschule II, and then postwar by the British Royal Air Force (RAF) and Army Air Corps as RAF Gatow.
+RAF Gatow was one of the destination airports of the Berlin Airlift, including Short Sunderlands of the RAF, the corrosion-resistant flying boats being used to transport salt from Hamburg to Berlin.
+They landed on the adjacent Havelsee, a wide reach of the river Havel.